cmarkh/audible_api/README.md

 # Audible

-Interface to communicate with the non-public Audible API.
+Rust interface to communicate with the non-public Audible API.

-This is a port of https://github.com/mkb79/Audible.
+Inspired by the Python libary, https://github.com/mkb79/Audible.